-This smoky vegan tempeh chili is loaded with black beans and chickpeas, and has one secret ingredient: dark chocolate.
+This smoky vegan tempeh chili is loaded with black beans and chickpeas.
+Serve with tortilla crisps for a restaurant-fancy touch!

-If you are seeking a vegan alternative to chili con carne that’s every bit as satisfying as the original, tempeh chili is what you need.
-This versatile plant-based ingredient (made from whole fermented soybeans) can be crumbled to resemble the texture of ground meat, and it’s packed with protein.
+If you’re seeking a vegan alternative to chili con carne that’s every bit as satisfying as the original, tempeh chili is what you need.
+Tempeh – the versatile, high-protein plant-based ingredient made from whole fermented soybeans – can be crumbled to resemble the texture of ground meat.

-This hearty chili has all the savory, smoky flavors you crave from the classic dish (including cumin, tomatoes, and beans).
-To complete the meal and add some contrast, load up your bowl with toppings like avocado, cilantro, and crunchy homemade tortilla crisps (recipe below).
+This hearty chili has all the savory, smoky flavors you crave from the classic dish.
+To complete the meal and add some contrast, load up your bowl with toppings like avocado, cilantro, and crunchy homemade tortilla crisps (recipe included).

 Find complete instructions with ingredient amounts in the recipe card below.